 An analysis should not consider a single device in the field in isolation.
 Rather, all interfaces to gateways, applications and data storage devices, in which large amounts of data are processed and stored, must be considered systemically.

-Security challenges are present in all layers of the (I)IoT architectures.
-The effort required to harmonize data privacy and the requirements of companies and societies is significant.
+Security challenges exist in all layers of IoT architectures.
+The effort to reconcile data protection and the requirements of companies and societies is considerable.

-The importance of security is recognized by most parties of the (I)IoT market.
-Therefore, the full benefits of new technologies should be achieved only in secure surroundings.
+The IoT market is largely agreed on the importance of security aspects.
+The full benefits of new technologies should only be exploited in secure environments.

 Figure 1: LoRaWAN protocol stack

 RF parameters include frequencies, power levels, modulation and the basic RF protocols.
 These are all included in the LoRaWAN RF or physical layer.

 Since security integration is extremely important for any wireless network, the LoRaWAN uses two levels of security, as shown in Figure 2: one for the network layer and one for the application layer.
 The network layer security ensures the authenticity of the device on the network.
 The application layer security ensures that the network operator has no access to the end user's application data.